echoe/echoe.github.io/_posts/2020-01-31-submitting-work.md

 ---
 layout: post
 title: On the game of submitting writing
-subtitle: or: We must imagine Sisyphus productive
+subtitle: or, We must imagine Sisyphus productive
 tags: [intro, blog, games, writing]
 comments: true
 ---